-The rich collection includes more than 40 atlases of flora and fauna (both open volumes as well as individual pages), close to 400 works with images of fish, over 90 original large-sized boards with images of birds and plants.
-On display will also be previously not exhibited amazing editions of prints and folios, such as the works of the famous botanist Maria Sybilla Merian, Georges Cuvier, Eleazar Albin, François Le Vaillant, and a famous work by Ulisses Aldrovandi.
+The rich collection included more than 40 atlases of flora and fauna (both open volumes as well as individual pages), close to 400 works with images of fish, over 90 original large-sized boards with images of birds and plants.
+On display were also previously not exhibited amazing editions of prints and folios, such as the works of the famous botanist Maria Sybilla Merian, Georges Cuvier, Eleazar Albin, François Le Vaillant, and a famous work by Ulisses Aldrovandi.

 – At some point these works set a refined standard and almost timeless style of nature illustration, which in some respects reveals its advantage over photography.
 A scientist, painter, draughtsman, and finally engraver and colourist jointly created a precise and bold statement.
 This was communication between people, an exchange of remarks that is unknown to the camera even when it is supported by artificial intelligence – explains Krzysztof Radoszek, the exhibition curator.